dappforce/subsocial-docs/docs/basics/creator-staking/creator-staking.md

 There are two ways to participate in Creator Staking, and you can do both at the same time:

-- [Passive Staking](https://docs.subsocial.network/docs/basics/creatorstaking/passive-staking) is simply staking your tokens to support your favorite creators, giving you and them rewards everyday
+- [Lazy Staking](https://docs.subsocial.network/docs/basics/creatorstaking/lazy-staking) is simply staking your tokens to support your favorite creators, giving you and them rewards everyday

 - [Active Staking](https://docs.subsocial.network/docs/basics/creatorstaking/active-staking) allows you to boost your rewards by up to 3x by actively